The DNS and dappy

 The system is neither bad or good, it just works that way.
-In some case you'll be happy that DNS service providers, registrars, lawyers and human employees constitute a chain that successfully turns your obscure IP address into a cool domain name.
-In some case, often when a registrar is hacked, or lawyers decide to take your domain name and give it to amazon, you may desire a more trustless, decentralized system.
+In some case you’ll be happy that DNS service providers, registrars, lawyers and human employees constitute a chain that successfully turns your obscure IP address into a cool domain name.
+In some case, often when a registrar is hacked, a DNS resolver is undergoing a cache poisonning attack in some regions, or lawyers decide to take your domain name and give it to amazon, you may want a more trustless, decentralized system.

-Dappy is a service that, among other things, resolves domain names to IP addresses (we call them "names" and not "domain names" because they have no extensions).
-The system works in such a way that there are no single source of truth anymore, the mechanism is called multi-request.
-You basically ask many "DNS service providers" (5, 10, 20 etc.) for a given name, instead of a single one, and then perform a reconciliation at the browser level.
+Dappy is a service that, among other things, resolves domain names to IP addresses (we call them “names” or “TLDs” and not “domain names” because they have no extensions).
+The system works in such a way that there are no single source of truth anymore, the mechanism is called co-resolution.
+When you clients access your website, or when you access other companies services, many “DNS resolvers” are queried (5, 10, 20 etc.) for a given name, instead of a single one, and then perform a reconciliation at the browser level.

 The accuracy, and trust one may put into this system is potentially superior to that of the DNS by one or two orders of magnitude.
 There is no magic, we simply apply the basic principle of decentralization, or distributed trust to a name system.